Skip to Main Content

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-The Saarbrücken – Ludwigshafen route is an important East-West Corridor and, as part of the Atlantic Corridor, is part of the Trans-European Transport Network (TEN-T).
-The Atlantic corridor connects important European economic centres and conurbations in Spain, France and south-west Germany.
-The Rhine-Danube TEN corridor runs eastwards from Strasbourg and Mannheim.
+The Saarbrücken – Ludwigshafen route is an important East-West Corridor and part of the Corridor Atlantic in the Trans-European Transport Network (TEN-T).
+The Corridor Atlantic connects important European economic centres and conurbations in Spain, France and south-west Germany.
+The TEN corridor Rhine-Danube connects in an easterly direction from Strasbourg and Mannheim.

-The "Mail Line for Europe" along the Paris – Budapest rail axis was founded in 1990 as an overarching initiative with the aim of modernising the route quickly.
-The expansion into a high-performance connection is intended to contribute to the economic, political and cultural integration of Eastern and Western Europe, among other things.
+As an overarching initiative, the "Mail Line for Europe" was founded in 1990 along the Paris – Budapest rail axis with the aim of rapidly modernising the routes.
+Among other things, the expansion into a high-performance connection contributes to the economic, political and cultural integration of Eastern and Western Europe.

-Against this background, France and Germany agreed in 1992 in an international treaty to upgrade the line on the Paris – Eastern France – Southwest Germany (POS for short) route in order to realise an efficient cross-border connection for passenger and freight transport.
+Against this background, France and Germany agreed in 1992 in an international treaty to upgrade the line between Paris, eastern France and south-west Germany (POS for short) to create an efficient cross-border connection for passenger and freight transport.
 A distinction was made between a "northern branch" via Saarbrücken and Ludwigshafen (POS North) and a "southern branch" via Strasbourg, Kehl and Appenweier (POS South).

 Requirements plan project

-The line upgrade on the German part of the POS North was completed in 2019.
-The installation of the Level 2 European Train Control System with signals (ETCS L2mS) will follow by 2029.
-Speeds of up to 200 km/h will then be possible on sections of the route.
-As a prerequisite for ETCS, the existing relay interlocking (RSTW) in Landstuhl, Kaiserslautern and Hochspeyer will each be replaced by a modern interlocking from 2025.
+The line upgrade on the German section of the POS North was completed in 2019.
+The installation of the European Train Control System Level 2 with signals (ETCS L2mS) is planned by 2029.
+Speeds of up to 200 km/h can then be reached on some sections.
+As a prerequisite for ETCS, the existing relay interlocking systems (RSTW) in Landstuhl, Kaiserslautern and Hochspeyer will each be replaced by a modern interlocking from 2025.

 The necessary construction work will be carried out during ongoing railway operations.